Troubleshoot common GCDS issues

 Important: Forcing a flush of cache can dramatically increase synchronization time.

-For example, you sync your LDAP data and create a new group in G Suite.
-You then create an exclusion rule to exclude that G Suite group from subsequent syncs.
+For example, you sync your LDAP data and create a new group for your Google service (such as G Suite or Cloud Identity).
+You then create an exclusion rule to exclude that group from subsequent syncs.
 That exclusion rule is misconfigured and will fail.
-However, the subsequent sync calls on cached data and the group remains in G Suite.
-When you sync again with clear cache, the misconfiguration causes the group to be removed from G Suite.
+However, the subsequent sync calls on cached data and the group remains in your Google service.
+When you sync again with clear cache, the misconfiguration causes the group to be removed from your Google service.